Cheese Spaetzle are noodles prepared and cooked from scratch and fried crispy with caramelized onions and topped with a strong melting cheese.

 - Heat up a pan and melt your butter.
 Throw in the onion and fry first translucent and then to a crispy golden brown.
 Then take out the onion from the pan and keep aside for a minute.

 - Add little more butter to the pan if the pan looks too dry and melt.
 Then add in your spaetzle and just stir-fry until the spaetzle gets hot.
 I like to fry mine a little longer so that the spaetzle get crispy in some places.

-- Then season with salt and pepper. sprinkle the crisp onion over the spaetzle and finish with the cheese on top.
+- Then season with salt. sprinkle the crisp onion over the spaetzle and finish with the cheese on top.

 - If you used a cast iron pan, you can just place the pan into the oven under the grill setting for a few minutes.
 Otherwise, keep the pan over the stove on the heat and cover with a lid so that the cheese melts over the.
 If I had a pan which I can use and place in the oven, I would do that because the cheese doesn't only melt but also gets crispy.